Biggest Kashmir party opposed to India's stripping of region's autonomy wins most seats in election

-SRINAGAR, India (AP) — Kashmir's biggest political party on Tuesday won most seats in the local election for a largely powerless local government in Indian-controlled Kashmir, official data showed, in a vote seen as a referendum against the 2019 move by Indian Prime Minister Narendra Modi's government that stripped the disputed region of its special status.
+SRINAGAR, India (AP) — Kashmir's biggest political party opposed to India's stripping of the region's semi-autonomy won the most seats in a local election, official data showed Tuesday, in a vote seen as a referendum against the move by Prime Minister Narendra Modi's government.

-National Conference, or NC, won 41 seats and was leading in one constituency, mainly from the Kashmir Valley, the heartland of the anti-India rebellion, the data showed.
+National Conference, or NC, won 42 seats, mainly from the Kashmir Valley, the heartland of the anti-India rebellion, according to the data.
 Modi’s Bharatiya Janata Party secured 29 seats, all from the Hindu-dominated areas of Jammu.

 India’s main opposition Congress party, which fought the election in alliance with the NC, succeeded in six constituencies.